CompCogNeuro/CompCogNeuro.github.io/content/basal-ganglia.md

 * Different species have different balances of BG vs. cortical influence on motor control, with primates and humans having a much stronger degree of cortical influence over motor control, while rodents and other species with less cortical development are more driven by the BG.
 Thus, it is important to be careful in interpreting the results of the many studies conducted in rodents in relation to how the human brain functions.

-## Functional organization of the thalamus

-Rovo et al. -- put this in pfc, not here.

-connectivity of different thalmic areas.

-broader connectivity of BG loops etc.

 ## Striosomes, VS patch, VP, etc